 Students from Year 5 to Year 10 work together in small groups before and after school learning coding using Lego EV3 Mindstorm kits.
 They step through tutorials to learn basic programming of a light sensor, motors and a touch sensor and there’s room for design and innovation too.

-Team C-137, a group of year 10 boys, have had great success in the RoboCup competition.
+Team C-137 have had great success in the RoboCup competition.
 The team progressed through regional and state RoboCup competitions in 2015, 2016 and 2017 to perform on the national and international stage:

 - They won the Open Dance division at nationals in 2016 and 2017

 - They competed in the international competition in Germany in 2016

 - They won the Open Technical division and finished seventh overall in the international competition in Japan in July 2017

 - They placed first and were declared the champions of their league in the Asia Pacific Competition held in Bangkok in December 2017